 What is Form 1099-NEC?

 The IRS requires businesses to file a 1099-NEC form for each person to whom they have paid at least $600 during the year for any of the following:

 - Services performed by someone who is not an employee (including parts and materials)

 - Cash payments for fish (or other aquatic life) purchased from anyone engaged in the trade or business of catching fish

 Also, a business must file Form 1099-NEC for each person from whom they withheld any federal income tax (in any amount) under the backup withholding rules.

-To Whom Do You Need to Send a Form 1099-MISC?
+To Whom Do You Need to Send a Form 1099-NEC?